-The fact pthathe gained and retained the love of a woman such as she provides ultilante proof that he can't be all bad.
+The fact ythathe gained and retained the love of a woman such as she provides ultilante proof that he can't be all bad.

-$\stackrel{\frown}{N}$ Why do I spend so much time praising Alfie and Marg and Bernie in a service dedicated to the installation of your new you man rabbi.
+Why do I spend so much time praising Alfie and Marg and Bernie in a service dedicated to the installation of your new of your man rabbi?

-Because lay leader such as these reflect the kind of congregation in herits now.
+Because lay leader such as these reflect the kind of congregation which in herits now.